Meet Our Team

 Kale Roberts

-Prior experience includes work with the United Nations Development Programme’s Climate Change Adaptation Team from the Bangkok Regional Hub, where he supported countries throughout the Asia-Pacific region to develop Green Climate Fund adaptation projects.
+Kale’s prior experiences include work with the United Nations Development Programme’s Climate Change Adaptation Team from the Bangkok Regional Hub, where he supported countries throughout the Asia-Pacific region to develop Green Climate Fund adaptation projects.
 He was climate and energy editor of Mother Earth News, North America’s largest sustainable living magazine.
 From 2010 to 2012, he served as a U.S. Peace Corps Volunteer in Thailand, working on a project with the Thai Ministry of Energy to build home-scale biogas digesters and initiate carbon accounting in community forests.
 Kale received an M.S. in Climate Science and Policy from Bard College and a B.S. in Environmental Science from Cal Poly Humboldt.
-He teaches at the Bard College Center for Environmental Policy and lives in the Hudson Valley region of New York.
+He teaches at the Bard College Center for Environmental Policy and raises chickens and tomatoes in the Hudson Valley region of New York.

 Marisa Kellogg